dplesca/purehugo/README.md

 ### Syntax Highlighting

-Syntax highlighting is enabled by default and it uses the nice [rainbow js](http://craig.is/making/rainbows) library.
-All you need to do is to let rainbow.js the language of the highlighted code, using something like ````go` when writing the code in markdown.
+Syntax highlighting is enabled by default and uses the [Rainbow](http://craig.is/making/rainbows) highlighting library.
+All you need to do is add a language identifier to a code block.

+For example, to apply Go syntax highlighting in Markdown:

+    ```go
+        package main

+        import "fmt"

+        func main() {
+          fmt.Println("Hello, 世界")
+        }
+    ```

 ### Reponsive Images